wusai2333/trib/doc/lab1.md

 to:

-1. Implement a key-value storage server type that fits `trib.Store` interface and takes the Http RPC requests from the network.
+1. Implement a key-value storage server type that fits `trib.Store` interface and takes http RPC requests from the network.
-2. Implement a key-value storage client type that fits `trib.Store` interface but calls a remote RPC server.
+2. Implement a key-value storage client type that fits `trib.Store` interface that calls a remote RPC key-value pair server.
-3. Implement a stateless Tribbler front-end type that fits `trib.Server` interface but calls a remote RPC server.
+3. Implement a stateless Tribbler front-end type that fits `trib.Server` interface that calls a remote RPC key-value pair back-end server.

-More specifically, you need to implement the 3 entry functions that are currently defined in `trib/entries.go` file: `ServeBack()`, `NewClient()` and `NewFront()`.
-They are now all filled with a one-line todo place holder.
+More specifically, you need to implement three entry functions that are defined in `triblab/entries.go` file: `ServeBack()`, `NewClient()` and `NewFront()`.
+They are now filled with `panic("todo")`.

 ## Tribble

-A Tribble is a type that has 4 fields:
+A Tribble is a structure that has 4 fields:

 ```
 type Trib struct {
     User    string    // who posted this trib
     Message string    // the content of the trib
     Time    time.Time // the timestamp
     Clock   uint64    // a logical clock, not used in lab1
 }
 ```

-Timestamp is what the front-end claims the time that this tribble is created.
-However, for sorting tribbles in a globally consistent and reasonable order, Tribbler service maintains a logical clock in `uint64`.
+`Time` is what the front-end claims when this tribble is created.
+However, to sort tribbles in a globally consistent and reasonable order, Tribbler service maintains a distributed logical `Clock` in `uint64`.

-When sorting tribble timelines, one should first order them by the `Clock` field, and then by the `Time` field, then by the `User` field, and finally by the `Message` fields.
-For most of the cases, `Clock` and `Time` would do the work.
+When sorting tribbles into a timeline, you should follow this field priroty:

+1. `Clock`
+2. `Time`
+3. `User`
+4. `Message`

 We call this *Tribble Order*.

 ## Tribbler Service Interface